 On December 20, 1985, the Pequannock River Authority entered into an agreement with the Pequannock, Lincoln Park and Fairfield Sewerage Authority ("Two Bridges Sewerage Authority", "Two Bridges", or "TBSA") whereby the sewage originating within the Pequannock River Authority's service area would be treated and disposed of by Two Bridges.
 That agreement provided, inter alia, for the construction of a new interceptor, a portion of which would be conveyed to Two Bridges, and an Annual Charge for processing and other costs.
 The Authority's cost of the interceptor conveyed to Two Bridges on December 16, 1987 amounted to \$9,776,098, including capitalized interest expense.
-This amount was repaid to the Pequannock River Authority by Two Bridges in the form of annual credits of \$613.923 through the fiscal year 2015 and \$256,588 in 2016, which credits are applied to the annual charge for processing and other costs.
-The interest portion of these credits is reflected in the accompanying financial statements of revenues, expenses and changes in fund equity as nonoperating revenue.
-For the years ended October 31, 2016 and 2015, interest income from Two Bridges amounted to \$4,743 and \$10,669, respectively.
-The principal balance of this receivable due from Two Bridges at October 31, 2016 and 2015 is \$-0- and \$252,247, respectively.
+This amount was repaid to the Pequannock River Authority by Two Bridges in the form of annual credits of \$613,923 through the fiscal year 2015 and \$256,588 in 2016, which credits were applied to the annual charge for processing and other costs.
+The interest portion of these credits is reflected in the accompanying financial statements of revenues, expenses and changes in fund equity as non-operating revenue.
+For the years ended October 31, 2017 and 2016, interest income from Two Bridges amounted to \$-0- and \$4,743, respectively.
+The principal balance of this receivable due from Two Bridges has been received in full as of October 31, 2016.